eppyk/eppyk.github.io/_posts/2015-07-15-cto-senior-lead-developer.markdown

 - technology
 ---

-<blockquote>Today we have a chance to listen to Baptiste Mispelon.
+##### Today we have a chance to listen to Baptiste Mispelon.
 Baptiste co-runs his own company, and is also superinvolved in the Django community - he's in both Django and Django Girls Core Teams, and also holds the title of the most experienced Django Girls coach, as he attended the most events.
-Find him on Twitter: @bmispelon .
+Find him on Twitter: @bmispelon.
->
-> </blockquote>

-## What’s your job title?
+#### What’s your job title?

 I don’t really have one.
 CTO?
 Senior developer?
 Lead developer? …

-## What’s your company’s product?
+#### What’s your company’s product?

 An online tool to help architects find, answer and manage public tenders.

-## Why did you choose that position?
+#### Why did you choose that position?

 I kind of evolved into it.
 I started the company with a friend who handled the business side of the company while I took care of the technical side.

-## How does your ordinary work day look like?
+#### How does your ordinary work day look like?

 I don’t have much of a work routine.